Marcelino Manuel da Graça: Origins and family

-United House Of Prayer
+United House of Prayer

-After leaving his job as a railway cook, Marcelino Manuel da Graca, using the anglicized version of his name, Charles Manuel (Emmanuel) Grace, began using the title "Bishop".
-In 1919, he built the first House of Prayer in West Wareham, Massachusetts at the cost of $39.
-He later established branches in Charlotte, North Carolina and Newark, New Jersey.
+After leaving his job as a railway cook, Marcelino, using the anglicized version of his name, Charles Manuel (Emmanuel) Grace, began using the title "Bishop".
+In 1919, he built the first House of Prayer in a tent in West Wareham, Massachusetts at the cost of $39.
+He later established branches valued at $1000 in Charlotte, North Carolina and Newark, New Jersey.
 Throughout the 1920s and 1930s, Bishop Grace traveled America preaching and establishing the United House of Prayer for All People.
 The Constitution and By-Laws of The United House of Prayer, promulgated in 1929, stated that the purpose of the organization in pertinent part was "to erect and maintain places of worship and assembly where all people may gather prayer and to worship the Almighty God, irrespective of denomination or creed."
 He traveled extensively throughout the segregated South in the 1920s and 1930s preaching to integrated congregations years before the civil rights struggles of the 1950s and 1960s and the religious ecumenical movements which followed.

-Bishop Grace died in 1960 and is buried in the Pine Grove Cemetery in New Bedford, Massachusetts.

 Faith-healing savior

 For Bishop Grace and his followers the miraculous stories as told of the Apostles in the New Testament of the Bible did not end with their deaths.
 Grace asserted that such miracles were available again, through him.
 As "Daddy Grace", the bishop and leader of the United House of Prayer, he was well known and respected by his followers as a faith healer and miracle worker.

-Grace also claimed that by the power of the Holy Ghost he could raise the dead, one such person who claimed that he did was his younger sister Jeannie (Eugenia), who reportedly died and was raised again by Grace.
+Grace also claimed that by the power of the Holy Ghost he could raise the dead, which he claimed he did to his younger sister Jeannie (Eugenia), who reportedly died and was raised again by Grace.
 She would accompany Grace in his missionary tours and testify to the fact.

 Style

 Grace was an early prototype of what is now understood in western culture as the "celebrity preacher".
-Active during the early and mid-20th century, Grace used attention-getting maneuvers such as wearing loudly colored suits with bold, different-colored piping and shiny buttons, along with glitzy, expensive jewelry and long fingernails not painted.
+Active during the early and mid-20th century, Grace used attention-getting maneuvers such as wearing loudly colored suits with bold, different-colored piping and shiny buttons, along with glitzy, expensive jewelry and long, unpainted fingernails.

+Businesses

+Grace's business acumen was evident in the many properties he acquired, including the Grace Hotel and a $450,000 85-room mansion in Los Angeles, the Manhattan El Dorado apartments valued at $15,000,000 in 1953, 555 Edgecombe Avenue in 1947; businesses he owned such as a hatchery in Havana, Cuba and a Brazilian coffee plantation; and products he sold at his churches like Grace Coffee and Grace Cold Cream beauty products.
+He was worth $25 million when he died, though the Internal Revenue Service sought $4.5 million in back taxes from his estate.